3dgeo-heidelberg/pytreedb/README.md

 #### a) Install the Development Version with pip

-To install the current unstable development version to your Python installation use:
+To install the current unstable development version from the `dev` branch to your Python installation use:

 `pip install git+https://github.com/3dgeo-heidelberg/pytreedb@dev`